A record number of women will serve in the next Congress – KION546

 “That sense of collaboration that we approach things with is very different than, I think, what my male counterparts often do,” she said.

-On the other side of the aisle, Republicans will break records for the number of women serving in both the House and Senate.
-Murkowski and Republican Sen.-elect Katie Britt of Alabama help bring the number of Republican women in the Senate to nine, the most ever.
-And 33 Republican women will serve in the House next year, a new record up from 32 this year.
+On the other side of the aisle, Republicans will break a record with 42 women serving in Congress.
+Murkowski and Republican Sen.-elect Katie Britt of Alabama help bring the number of Republican women in the Senate to nine.
+And 33 Republican women will serve in the House next year, up from 32 this year.

 The incoming class of seven House Republican freshmen includes three Latinas, bringing the total number of Republican Latinas in the House to five.